RzgarHosseini/Predictability/README.md

 https://www.bsse.ethz.ch/cbg/software/ct-cbn.html

 ## Step 1: Preparing the genotype file.
-The genotype file is a
+Each line in a genotype file represents a genotype, a binary vector of a given length, each element of which correponds to a given mutation, and is 1 if mutation exists and zero otherwise.
+The first line of the genotype file is a single number indicating the number of genotypes existing in the genotype file.

 ## Step 2: Generating an initial DAG of restrictions using CT-CBN.